 Where to Stay in Hamburg

 In order to be able to reach most of these fabulous places quickly, you should book your accommodation in the center of Hamburg.
-Here are some of the most central hotels in Hamburg.
+Here, you can find some hotels in Hamburg.

 To sum things up, there is a lot of good vegan food in Hamburg, and this vegan Hamburg guide keeps growing.
 Whether you’re in the mood for fast food, Vietnamese food, or want a filling vegan breakfast, you will not have to search long.

 What’s your favorite place for vegan food in Hamburg?
 Is there anything that’s missing on this vegan Hamburg guide?